alefonsecabb/alefonsecabb/README.md

 ## My name is **Alexandre da Fonseca** and my nickname is "alefonsecabb"!

 - 👀 I’m interested in Data Science and Business Intelligence.
-- 🌱 I’m currently working at BANCO DO BRASIL S.A., managing a 28 people team in Human Resources, and developing business tools in Power BI and EXCEL, providing Insights according to the company's strategies.
+- 🌱 I’m currently studying Data Science at University os Techonology FATEC Jundiaí SP, and working at BANCO DO BRASIL S.A., where I manage a 28 people team in Human Resources, and also develop business tools mainly in Power BI and EXCEL, providing Insights according to the company's strategies.
 - 💞️ I’m looking to collaborate on Open Source projects
 - 📫 How to reach me alefonsecabb@gmail.com